cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

    development time but also ensures a consistent look and feel throughout the application.

-2. LoginButtonView: This component is a reusable button view used for both email and Telegram login.
+1. LoginButtonView: This component is a reusable button view used for both email and Telegram login.
 By creating a single LoginButtonView component, we can reuse it in multiple places, ensuring that the button's appearance and behavior remain consistent across different login methods.
 This approach adheres to the DRY (Don't Repeat Yourself) principle, which is a cornerstone of clean code and good programming practices.

-3. SafariView: This component is a reusable web view that can be used whenever the application requires displaying a web page.
+1. SafariView: This component is a reusable web view that can be used whenever the application requires displaying a web page.
 Currently, it is used during the Telegram login process.
 By encapsulating the web view functionality within the SafariView component, we can reuse it in other parts of the application where a web view might be needed.
 This not only simplifies the code but also ensures that any future updates to the web view behavior will be automatically propagated to all instances of the component.

+## Async-Await and asynchronous processing

+Most functions within the application are async functions, greatly improving code readability.
+Since the result of an async call is right next to the caller, there is no need to hunt for the the completion closure of method to process the result of an async call.
+While completion closures do exist within the codebase, they are only between the View <--> Service interface as async calls are not allowed within the main thread.

+We also make use of `TaskGroups` to perform large blocking operations concurrently.
+The best example of this is in the `FriendService#getUsersFromUserIds` method where we concurrently resolve a list of UserIds to User objects using `withThrowingTaskGroup`.
+This has greatly sped up the friend retrieval process, with a roughly 20x improvement in speed.

 # Reflection